dermotbradley/create-alpine-disk-image/README.md

 Features:

+- runs in "Sys" mode, i.e. runs-from-disk rather than runs-from-RAM.
 - creates "raw" disk images inside a chroot environment.
 - supports aarch64, armv7, x86, and x86_64 architectures.
 Uses ```binfmt``` and
 ```qemu-user``` to create images for architectures other than that of the machine running the script.